fgsect/unicorefuzz/README.md

 ![code-style: black](https://img.shields.io/badge/code%20style-black-000000.svg)

-Fuzzing the Kernel using AFL Unicorn.
+Fuzzing the Kernel using UnicornAFL and AFL++.
 For details, skim through [the WOOT paper](https://www.usenix.org/system/files/woot19-paper_maier.pdf) or watch [this talk at CCCamp19](https://media.ccc.de/v/thms-32--emulate-fuzz-break-kernels).

 ## Is it any good?